Akaricchi/resume/resume.rst

 ----

-Hobbyist programmer from Ukraine with over 10 years of informal experience, particularly in game development and modding, as well as in contributing to and maintaining various open source software projects.
+Self-taught programmer from Ukraine with over 10 years of informal experience, particularly in game development and modding, as well as in contributing to and maintaining various open source software projects.

 Skills